junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Cas..."
 Dean sighs in his dream, unconsciously putting his hand before his mouth.
 His lips kiss the soft concave spot between his thumb and index finger, and his dream mind pictures them into the angel's most perfect lips.
 Surprisingly, the image does fit with the sensation just perfectly.

-Dean sinks deeper into the dreams, happier than he ever remembers he's been, sadder than he ever remember he's been.
+Dean sinks deeper into the dreams, happier than he ever remembers he's been, sadder than he ever remembers he's been.

 <br>